TaygaHoshi/tt-project/Content/Player Characters.md

 See: [[Aptitudes]]

 ## Choosing Starter Equipment
-Each player character can choose a starting equipment from choices given by their class and race.
+Each player character can choose a starting equipment from choices given by their class, branch and backstory.
 Most commonly:
 + [[Weapons]]
 + [[Armor]]
 + [[Items, Crafting and Inventory Management]]